-Exceptional behavioral supports funding may be utilized when an individual is accessing the Applied Behavior Analysis (ABA) services.
+Exceptional behavioral supports funding may be utilized when an individual is accessing the ABA services.
 The behavioral exception is used for implementing the behavioral strategies and additional supervision supports the person requires to learn necessary skills and develop behaviors that will improve their functioning in the community and DH setting.
-There must be a behavior support plan and ongoing behavioral services to access this exception.
+There must be a BSP and ongoing behavioral services to access this exception.

 This is to promote individuals ability to access community based services and integration to the fullest extent of their capabilities.
-Requests for exceptional behavior supports shall be submitted to the Utilization Review Committee and include the following documentation:
+Requests for exceptional behavior supports shall be submitted to the UR Committee and include the following documentation:

-- Documentation that behavioral services have been authorized and secured or that services are in process in the DH setting. - Documentation noting the individual's assessed need for behavioral services by the individual's Board Certified Behavior Analyst (BCBA) and/or Qualified Health Care Professional (QHCP).
+- Documentation that behavioral services have been authorized and secured or that services are in process in the DH setting. - Documentation noting the individual's assessed need for behavioral services by the individual's Board Certified Behavior Analyst (BCBA) and/or QHCP.
 If this is not an initial request, documentation must also include a review of the progress made under the plan in the current setting. - Written support plan including clinical outcome data with criteria for reduction of supports as relevant to the identified target behavior(s).

-A request for a behavioral exception must be sent to the Utilization Review Committee documenting that a QHCP has been engaged and an interim plan is in place.
+A request for a behavioral exception must be sent to the UR Committee documenting that a QHCP has been engaged and an interim plan is in place.
 Providers will work with the team to develop an interim plan and train staff on its implementation while a support plan is being developed.
-With the Regional Office Director's approval, this service may be billed for a period not to exceed three (3) months while the development and approval of the Behavior Support Plan (BSP) is in process.
+With the Regional Office Director's approval, this service may be billed for a period not to exceed three (3) months while the development and approval of the BSP is in process.
 If a BSP is not in place at the end of three (3) months, a status update and request for extension may be made to the Assistant Division Director for the region.
 Extensions will only be approved for one (1) month at a time.
 When individual service is provided, the staff cannot be counted in ratio for any other group.
 Meals provided as part of these services do not constitute a full nutritional regimen.

 Individuals who receive Group Home, ISL, or Shared Living services may receive this service; the contract/budget will clearly document no duplication in services.
-Community Integration (CI) and ISD may be used in the community and in conjunction with (but not duplicative of) DH services if the need meets the service definition.
+CI and ISD may be used in the community and in conjunction with (but not duplicative of) DH services if the need meets the service definition.

-A DH agency is licensed according to 9 CSR 40-1,2,9, certified according to 9 CSR 45-5.010, or Commission on Accreditation of Rehabilitation Facilities (CARF), The Council on Quality and Leadership (CQL) or Joint Commission accredited to provide DH service and must have a DMH contract.
+A DH agency is licensed according to 9 CSR 40-1,2,9, certified according to 9 CSR 45-5.010, or CARF, The CQL or Joint Commission accredited to provide DH service and must have a DMH contract.

-All direct care staff must be 18 years of age and have a high school diploma or its equivalent.
+All direct care staff must be 18 years of age and have a HS diploma or its equivalent.

-- Staff without diplomas or GEDs employed by the same provider prior to July 1, 1996 will be "grandfathered." - Staff without diplomas or GEDs may be employed for up to one year while the person works to attain the requirement.
+- Exemptions to HS diploma/GED requirement: - Staff without diplomas or GEDs employed by the same provider prior to July 1, 1996 will be "grandfathered." - Staff without diplomas or GEDs may be employed for up to one year while the person works to attain the requirement.
 The provider must document the staff's enrollment in school or GED courses. - After July 1, 1996, staff without diplomas or GEDs who already have five or more years of direct working experience may be employed with the approval of the regional office.
 The provider is responsible for maintaining documentation of the five years of experience and of regional office agreement in the employee's file.